SkyLeite/WeebBot-v2/README.md

 ## Commands

-- `!cat`: Replies with a random cat gif and a random cat-related fact..
+- `!cat`: Replies with a random cat gif and a random cat-related fact.
 - `!pokemon name`: Retrives info about the pokemon named `name`.
-- `!number`: Cool little fact about a random number.
-I was bored.
-- `!msg message`: (Owner only) Sends `message` to every server your bot is in.
-- `!game`: Changes game status to the same game as the owner's.
 - `!servers`: Prints every server your bot is in.
-- `!eq enable`: Enables EQ Alerts for the channel the message is sent to.
+- `!eq enable`: Enables EQ Alerts on the channel the message is sent to.
-- `!eq disable`: Disables EQ Alerts for the channel the message is sent to.
+- `!eq disable`: Disables EQ Alerts on the channel the message is sent to.
 - `!meme list`: Lists every meme in the ``audio`` folder.
 - `!meme play name`: Joins sender's voice channel and plays ``name``.
+- `!msg message`: (Owner only) Sends `message` to every server your bot is in.
+- `!game name`: (Owner only) Changes game status to `name`.